MacBook Pro (Intel-based): Software and operating systems

-The macOS operating system has been pre-installed on all MacBook Pro computers since release, starting with version 10.4.4 (Tiger).
+The macOS operating system has been pre-installed on all MacBook Pro computers since release, starting with version 10.4.5 (Tiger).
 Along with OS X, iLife has also shipped with all systems, beginning with iLife '06.

 The Intel-based MacBook Pro comes with the successor to BIOS, Extensible Firmware Interface (EFI) 1.1.
 EFI handles booting differently from BIOS-based computers, but provides backwards compatibility, allowing dual- and triple-boot configurations.
 In addition to OS X, the Microsoft Windows operating system is installable on Intel x86-based Apple computers.
 Officially, this is limited to 32-bit versions of Windows XP, Vista, and 7, and 64-bit versions of Windows Vista, 7, 8, 8.1, and 10 with the necessary hardware drivers included with the Boot Camp software.
 Other x86 operating systems such as Linux are also unofficially supported.
 This is made possible by the presence of the Intel architecture as provided by the CPU and the BIOS emulation Apple has provided on top of EFI.

-macOS Big Sur, the seventeenth major release of macOS, will work with Wi-Fi and graphics acceleration on unsupported MacBook Pro computers with a compatible patch utility.
+macOS Sequoia (version 15), the 2024 release of macOS, will work with Wi-Fi and graphics acceleration on unsupported MacBook Pro computers with a compatible patch utility. macOS Tahoe (version 26) is the last major version of macOS with support for Intel processors, and subsequent releases will only be compiled for Apple silicon (ARM64) chips.